 Tell all the doctors, dentists and pharmacists who are treating you that you are taking Tryzan.

-Before starting any new medicine, tell your doctor or pharmacist that you are taking this medicine.
+If you are about to be started on any new medicine, tell your doctor and pharmacist that you are taking Tryzan.

-If you have to have any blood or urine tests, tell your doctor that you are taking Tryzan.
-It may interfere with the results of some tests.
+If you are about to have any blood tests, tell your doctor that you are taking Tryzan.
+Tryzan may interfere with the results of some tests.

 Do not give Tryzan to anyone else, even if they have the same condition as you.